 The TrainDeepLearningModel task is used to train a deep learning model using the output from the ExportTrainingDataforDeepLearning operation.
-It generates the deep learning model package (*.dlpk) and adds it to your enterprise portal.
-The tool also provides an option to write the deep learning model package to a file share data store location.
+It generates the deep learning model package (*.dlpk) and adds it to an enterprise portal.
+You can also use this task to write the deep learning model package to a file share data store location.

 The UninstallDeepLearningModel operation is used to uninstall the uploaded deep learning model package (.dlpk) from the raster analysis image server.
 It will delete the named deep learning model from the image server's configuration store but not the portal item.